In this article:

 General power of attorney

 This is a legal document that grants your attorney authority over all or specific aspects of your finances and property.
-It allows your attorney to manage your finances on your behalf only while you are mentally capable.
+It allows your attorney to manage your finances on your behalf only while you're mentally capable.
 The authority granted ends if you become mentally incapable of managing your own affairs.

 A general power of attorney can be categorized as "specific" or "limited," providing authority for a defined task (such as selling a house) or for a designated period.
 It may take effect immediately upon signing or on a specific date outlined in the document.